MoonPoet/xaprb-src/content/blog/core-values.md

 It seems to me that a better name for good values is simply Expectations.
 Food for thought: if you were job hunting and you looked at the company's careers page, would Core Values or Expectations speak more honestly to you?

+Some folks have suggested that "Code of Conduct" is a better phrase.
+Maybe.
+I think it's best to keep that separate, because it's associated with events.
+And a Code of Conduct has expected elements such as escalation policies and points of contact, which don't feel fit-for-purpose as a replacement for Core Values.

 ### Acknowledgments

 The following contributed to my thoughts on this topic: